Friday, September 29, 2023

 Home TRAVEL Food & Drink

-Even though coffee is a popular beverage of choice in Korea, the country has kept up with its roots of tea and its ancient tea ceremonies and traditions.
+Even though coffee is a popular beverage of choice in Korea, the country has kept up with its roots of Korean tea, teahouse, and its ancient tea ceremonies and traditions.
 The traditional teahouses have kept the Korean culture of tea alive and well!

 Seoul is a coffee-lovers haven with a whole slew of coffee shops and some aesthetically pleasing, Instagram-worthy cafes.
 So much so that you won’t be able to plan a trip to Seoul without adding some café-hopping.